-Hang on, that made no sense at all.
-They were supposed to be above him.
-On the hill.
-He was below them, sitting on the path.
+That made no bloody sense at all.
+They were supposed to be above him—on the hill—since he sat below them, on the path.
 Wasn’t he?
-And yet there they were, a company of about fifty souls, dancing and gyrating, faces entranced as they cavorted around the flames of the Samhain bonfire, their long shadows flickered wildly in tandem, thrusting fleeting silhouettes onto the Tor’s huge Celtic Cross which stood sentinel a few yards away.
+And yet there they were, a company of about fifty souls, dancing and gyrating, faces entranced as they cavorted around the flames of the Samhain bonfire.
+Their long shadows flickered wildly in tandem, thrusting fleeting silhouettes onto the Tor’s huge Celtic Cross which stood sentinel only a few yards away.

-The scene was nothing like he anticipated.
+The scene was nothing like he’d anticipated.
 Not that he knew what to expect.
 Maybe he thought—hoped—they’d all strip off and have some kind of orgy round the bonfire like in those old Hammer Horror films his gran watched.
 But the spectacle offered nothing like that.
 Just a few people enjoying themselves; having a bit of a party.

 Simon narrowed his eyes; refined his focus.
 He shook his head and looked again.
 He had not been mistaken.
 But how could this be?
 How could he be watching them?

 He dragged his eyes away from the ceremony and turned around.
 The world didn’t spin.
 His nausea had gone, but not the floating sensation.
 That remained.
 What the hell was happening to him?

 Void.
 That was the word that came to mind.
 An irridescent, shimmering grey nothingness which permeated his entire being.
 He breathed in.
-A kind of clean, almost menthol mist entered him, pushing away the effects of the vodka and clearing his mind.
+A kind of clean, almost menthol mist entered him, pushing away the effects of the vodka; clearing his mind.
 He looked at his feet and could see or feel no platform beneath them.
 Was he floating?
 Was he dreaming?

 Was he dead?

 He very much doubted it.
 Nothing wrong with his eyesight, for sure.
 He felt wonderful.
 Cosmic.
 All-knowing.
 And not pissed.
-He clearly remembered the moment those two had left him: alone on the hillside with nothing but that huge freakin’ moon for company.
+He clearly remembered the moment his so-called friends had left him: alone on the hillside with nothing but that huge freakin’ moon for company.

 The moon … No. It couldn’t be.
 He couldn’t possibly have, what … ?
 Landed on it?